 For children age 12 months and older:

 Make sure your child is drinking enough fluids.
 When the weather gets hot or when your child is getting more exercise, make sure he or she is drinking more fluid.

+Add high-fiber foods.
 A diet with enough fiber (20 to 35 grams each day) helps the body form soft, bulky stool.

 Give your child at least 1 cup of fruit a day.
 Choose whole fruit instead of fruit juice.